LangJiedong/Getting-and-cleaning-data/README.md

-# Getting-and-cleaning-data
+# Getting-and-cleaning-data files
-##introduction of the description
+introduction of the description

 The code takes for granted all the data is present in the same folder, un-compressed and without names altered.